vinaya-class/vinaya-class.github.io/src/99-questions.md

 A monk hits an anagarika.
 What should the anagarika do?

+A monk is attacked on the street.
+He pushes the attacker away and runs.
+The attacker falls on the pavement and cracks his head.

+A monk is attacked on the street.
+He is enraged and starts punching the attacker until he goes limp and stops moving.

 ## Stealing

 A monk sneaks into the kitchen and eats an apple.
 Did he steal it?